-Separate test terminal blocks or equivalent facilities shall be provided for the main Meters and for the check Meters of each circuit.
+Separate testing facilities shall be provided for the main Meters and for the check Meters of each circuit, which enables such Meters to be routinely tested and/or changed safely with the circuit energised.
 The test facilities shall be nearby the Meters involved.